curvedinf/RazorNetcode/readme.md

 * Manipulating the application's current frame number
 * Serialization and deserialization of commands

-Additionally, you can increase the effectiveness of your application's state manipulation with the following additional features:
+Additionally, you can increase the effectiveness of your application's synchronization with the following additional features:

 * Ability to rewind and fast-forward through time
-* Ability to record and change commands
+* Ability to record and authorize commands

 # Razor's Approach